Web Design Trends To Keep An Eye On In 2022

-With the COVID-19 pandemic forcing people to stay at home, the time they spend in front of their computers has increased exponentially.
+With the COVID-19 pandemic is still forcing people to stay at home time by time, so the time they spend in front of their computers has increased exponentially.

 The problem with more screen time is that it eventually leads to eye strain, especially since many websites carry vibrant colors that look stunning but aren’t easy on the eyes.